 5 mom-approved tips for sleeping better with a cold

+1. Breathe easier with the right sleep position.
 Many people prefer to pile up extra pillows when they’re unable to sleep with a cold.
-While elevating your head sounds like a good idea, it might cause you added grief throughout the night.
+While those fluffy pillows sound super comfy, they might cause you added grief throughout the night.
 Elevating your head may cause it tilt forward, worsening breathing problems.
 Instead, use a foam wedge to raise your upper body and help nasal passages drain.
 If you don’t have a wedge, layer pillows to form a triangular shape.

+2. Mind the air quality in your bedroom.
 Colds often come with chills, and even though you’re not fevered, you might want to overheat your bedroom to compensate.
 A better strategy is to keep the temperature at a cool 69F – 72F and bundle up with blankets that you can cuddle under or throw off as your body temperature fluctuates.
 The humidity in the room is important too.
 Dry air can worsen cold symptoms and parch your nose and throat.
 Use a humidifier to keep the air moist or open a window for fresh cool air.

+3. Skip the nightcap when you’re sick.
 Sure, an after dinner drink (or 2) may make you drowsy.
 But alcohol isn’t the answer to sleeplessness when you’re sick.
 It’s snooze-inducing affects are short lived and you’ll be more prone to wakening mid-night as your body attempts to metabolize it.
 Plus booze will dry you out, swell your sinuses and interact negatively with cold or flu medications.
-Wait into until you’re feeling better to hit the cocktails again.
+Wait until you’re feeling better to hit the cocktails again.

+4. Stick to your nightly routine, despite wanting to sleep earlier.
 A cold can make it hard to stick to your typical bedtime.
 But it’s best to wake up and head to bed at the same time as usual when you’re sick.
 Sticking to a sleep schedule not only makes it easier to fall asleep – it can help you fight the next cold.
 One study suggests that people who don’t get enough zzz’s are three times more likely to catch a cold than those who get 8 or more hours of sleep a night.
 To fight your current cold and ward off future ones, get adequate rest – a powerful immunity booster.

+5. Sip a soothing drink before bed.
 Many people lose their appetite when a cold kicks in.
 You don’t need to substantially increase your fluid intake when you’re ill, but you do need to make sure you don’t dehydrate.
 A hot drink, particularly at nighttime, can soothe swollen throat membranes and hydrate you at the same time.
 Consider a higher calorie drink like Ovaltine or hot chocolate to help replace lost calories and help you sleep.
 When you’re sick, more calories often equals better sleep – but just while you’re nursing a cold.

 Don’t let cold/flu season ruin your day.
 Instead of hacking all night – hack into those great sleep tips.